montagejs/montagejs.org/docs/themes.md

 * Matte contains desktop-optimized UI components.
 * Native uses the browser's default styles.

-Digit is part of the default MontageJS distribution.
+Digit is part of the default Mod distribution.
 If you want to use the Matte and Native themes you have to install them separately.